How to Prepare for QA in CAT 2026: Month-wise Strategy, Formula Guide & Best Books

 Keeping a calm and focused mind is key to performing well.
 Try these techniques to reduce stress:

-You can also improve your QA sectional score and get into the 99%ile bracket in the most unpredictable section of CAT, with QA1000, curated by our CAT experts, Gautam Puri (IIM-B), Shiva Kumar (IIM-C), Gautam Bawa (IIM-C) and Shashank Gahoi.
+Improve your QA sectional score and get into the 99%ile bracket in the most systematic and scoring section of CAT, with QA1000, curated by our CAT experts, Gautam Puri (IIM-B), Shiva Kumar (IIM-C), Gautam Bawa (IIM-C) and Shashank Gahoi.

 Best Books To Improve QA For CAT